benfjohnson/developer-dot/avatax/errors/RateTypeNotSupported.md

     {
       "code": "RateTypeNotSupported",
       "number": 135,
-      "message": "The RateTypeId -1- is not supported for country '-0-'.", "faultCode": "Client",
+      "message": "RateType not supported in this country.", "description": "The RateTypeId -1- is not supported for country '-0-'.", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/RateTypeNotSupported",
       "severity": "Error"